 Hot process material exiting the kiln (clinker) is conveyed under cooling water sprays.
 Failure to cool the clinker thoroughly can result in fires at inaccessible locations along the conveyor, or in ball mills.
 Installation of PSC pyrometers and/or thermal imaging cameras can detect an inadequately cooled clinker to protect against fire.

 To learn more about how PSC can optimize your cement or lime kiln operation, please fill out the contact form below.

 The PSC-42 Series of simple, 2-wire loop powered sensors offer on-board emissivity adjustment, multiple wavelength options and wide temperature ranges.
 Ideal for industrial and OEM machine building applications with wide temperature range of -40°C to 2500°C.

-The PSC-40 Series provides accurate temperature measurement from -40 to 2500°C in diverse industrial applications including induction heating, steel making, glass, kilns, food, dryers, ovens, furnaces, medical apparatus and R&D.
+The PSC-40 Series is a two-wired, loop-powered sensor which provides accurate temperature measurement from -40 to 2500°C. Also available in fiber optic.
+Industrial applications including induction heating, steel making, glass, kilns, food, dryers, ovens, furnaces, medical apparatus and R&D.